ADVERTISER DISCLOSURE

 I have two favorite beginner cards for this:

-• Chase Sapphire Preferred– earn 60,000 points when you spend $4,000 in the first three months.
+• Chase Sapphire Preferred® Card– earn 60,000 points when you spend $4,000 in the first three months.
 Annual fee of $95.
 14 transfer partners, including favorites like United, Southwest, Flying Blue, Hyatt, Marriott, and more.

-• Capital One Venture– earn 75,000 miles when you spend $4,000 in the first three months.
+• Capital One Venture Rewards Credit Card– earn 75,000 miles and a $200 credit for Capital One Travel when you spend $4,000 in the first three months.
+This offer is currently elevated.
 Annual fee of $95.
 15 transfer partners including Air Canada, British Airways, Flying Blue, Turkish Airlines, Singapore Airlines, and more.

 Both cards are excellent for beginners because the points are easy to earn and easy to use.
 I’d recommend starting with the Sapphire Preferred because it has more domestic U.S. partners whereas the Venture has international partners.